VrushankPatel/apex/docs/EXCHANGE_API_SETUP.md

    - Log into your Kraken account
    - Navigate to "Security" > "API"
    - Click "Add New Key"
-   - Set a key description (e.g., "Arbitrage Detector")
+   - Set a key description (e.g., "APEX")
    - Under permissions, select only "Query Funds" and "Query Open Orders & Trades"
    - Click "Generate Key"
    - Copy and securely store your API Key and Private Key